schilkp/ws2812b_spi/README.md

 The short and long pulses corresponding to one and zero respectively have to be of the correct length to be detected correctly by the LED.

-Because the exact SPI clock speed may vary and the exact waveform may depend on some other hardware-specific property, the number of 1's send to create a long pulse and short pulse can be adjusted
+Because the exact SPI clock speed may vary, and the exact waveform may depend on some other hardware-specific property, the number of 1's send to create a long pulse and short pulse can be adjusted